-IRB-II - IRB-II has approximately 543 active protocols (389 - Full Board and Expedited, 154 - Exempt) from Anesthesiology, Biochemistry and Molecular Biology, the Center For Health Care Research, College of Graduate Studies, Experimental Oncology, Family Medicine, General Dentistry, Materials Science, Medicine, Microbiology and Immunology, Molecular and Structural Biology, Neuroscience, Obstetrics and Gynecology, Ophthalmology, Oral & Maxillofacial Surgery, Orthopedic Surgery, Pediatric Dentistry/Orthodontics, Physical Medicine & Rehabilitation, Prosthodontics, Radiation Oncology, Stomatology, and Surgery.
+IRB-II - IRB-II has approximately 666 active protocols (598 - Full Board and Expedited, 68 - Exempt) from Anesthesiology, Biochemistry and Molecular Biology, the Center For Health Care Research, College of Graduate Studies, Experimental Oncology, Family Medicine, General Dentistry, Medicine, Microbiology and Immunology, Molecular and Structural Biology, Neuroscience, Obstetrics and Gynecology, Ophthalmology, Oral & Maxillofacial Surgery, Orthopedic Surgery, Pediatric Dentistry/Orthodontics, Physical Medicine & Rehabilitation, Prosthodontics, Radiation Oncology, Stomatology, and Surgery.

 Human subject research protocols include investigational drug cancer trials, digestive disease studies and transplant surgery.
-Protocols may include vulnerable populations (i.e. pregnant subjects, cognitively impaired from stroke).
+Protocols may include vulnerable populations (i.e. pregnant subjects, cognitively impaired from stroke or dementia).

-IRB-III - IRB III has approximately 287 active protocols (283 - Full Board and Expedited, 4 - Exempt) and reviews all corporate sponsored studies.
+IRB-III - IRB III has approximately 444 active protocols (441 - Full Board and Expedited, 3 - Exempt) and reviews all corporate sponsored studies.
 Protocols may include vulnerable populations (i.e. children, pregnant women, cognitively impaired).

-The MUSC FWA also includes the use of the National Cancer Institute Central IRB #1 (IRB00000781) for adult protocols, the National Cancer Institute Central IRB #2 (IRB00004296) for pediatric protocols and Western Institutional Review Board (IRB00000533) for selected multi-site clinical trials as needed or defined for specific studies.
-We currently have 39 protocols approved and 5 under review by the National Cancer Institute Central IRB #2.
-We also began using the

-NCI Central IRB for adult Phase III clinical trials in the fall of 2008.
-VA studies reviewed by the MUSC IRBs cannot use a central IRB, although a central VA IRB is currently being developed.
+The MUSC FWA includes the use of the National Cancer Institute Central IRB #1 (IRB00000781) for adult protocols, the National Cancer Institute Central IRB #2 (IRB00004296) for pediatric protocols and Western Institutional Review Board (IRB00000533) for selected multi-site clinical trials as needed or defined for specific studies.
+We currently have 42 protocols approved by the National Cancer Institute Central IRB #2.
+We also began using the NCI Central IRB for adult Phase III clinical trials in the fall of 2008.
+Ralph H. Johnson VA studies may use the central VA IRB.

-The Policy and Procedures for Governance of the Institutional Review Board (IRB) (see HRPP Program Guide Section 1.6 - IRB Governance and Operating Procedures Policy and Procedures) detail operational elements so crucial for an effective review and management of human subjects research.
+The seven components of HRPP Program Guide section 2 detail operational elements crucial for an effective review and management of human subjects research.
 Records and documentation of all activities indicate the implementation of the policies and procedures and ensure effective operation of review and management process.
 HRPP Program Guide Section 1.3 - Definitions of Terms, defines all terminology used throughout the MUSC HRPP, ensuring consistency of application throughout the various components of the plan.

-The principal investigator (PI) is the ultimate protector of the human subjects who participate in his/her research and is expected to abide by the highest ethical standards (see HRPP Program Guide Section 4.1 - Principal Investigator Responsibilities - Supervision of Staff and Protection of Subjects).
-The PI is responsible for developing a protocol that incorporates the principals of the Belmont Report.
+The Principal Investigator (PI) is the ultimate protector of the human subjects who participate in his/her research and is expected to abide by the highest ethical standards (see HRPP Program Guide Section 5.1 - Principal Investigator Responsibilities - Supervision of Staff and Protection of Subjects).
+The Principal Investigator is responsible for developing a protocol that incorporates the principals of the Belmont Report.
 He or she is expected to conduct the research in accordance with the approved protocol and to oversee all aspects of the research, including supervision of the research support staff, students, post-doctoral fellows, residents, and other staff involved in the project.
-The PI is responsible for ensuring that all subjects give true informed consent and for establishing and maintaining an open line of communication with his or her research subjects.
-The PI is expected to comply with the institutional policies and administrative requirements for conducting research and is accountable for compliance with institutional policies and administrative requirements.
+The Principal Investigator is responsible for ensuring that all subjects give true informed consent and for establishing and maintaining an open line of communication with his or her research subjects.
+The Principal Investigator is expected to comply with the institutional policies and administrative requirements for conducting research and is accountable for compliance with institutional policies and administrative requirements.